2025 Think Dirty Awards Finalist

 Copper signals the skin to produce more hyaluronic acid.
 Hyaluronic acid is a gel surrounding joints that supplies collagen with rich vitamins and nutrients.
 Hyaluronic acid is one of the skin's best natural moisturizers.

 Combined with collagen, it increases the elasticity and flexibility of individual cells and trains them to retain their moisture, leading to plump, young-looking faces.
-Conversely, when not adequately hydrated, cells can look depleted and sunken.
+Conversely, when not adequately hydrated, cells can look depleted and hollow.

 When they have proper hydration, the skin appears fuller and less wrinkled.
 It's also a carrier peptide.
 This means that it helps to facilitate the delivery of trace minerals.
 These elements support collagen synthesis.
-Magnesium is another commonly-used carrier peptide.
+Magnesium is another commonly used carrier peptide.

 Sources: